gogulan-k/FID-Net/FID-Net_2D_reconstruct/README.md

       is given by the number of values in the sampling schedule divided by this value.

+-out: name of the output file.
+This is an optional argument and defaults to dl.ft1

 The output of the network is an nmrPipe file with the indirect dimension reconstructed in the time domain.
 The indirect dimension can now be processed (apodized, zero-filled, phased and Fourier transformed) to yield the final reconstructed spectrum.
 The analysis also outputs std.ft2, providing a measure of confidence in the outputs.
 This is also in nmrPipe format and is pre-processed and Fourier transformed according to default parameters.
 If these are incorrect a Hilbert transform and inverse Fourier transform can be applied to put this back into the time domain before reprocessing.

 Dependencies
 ------------